COSC3020/divide-and-conquer-sum-ClaytonBrown4741/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+EXPLANATION:
+In the repository, I have included a picture that details the written work that I completed.
+At the moment, I am not completely sure if it is correct or not.
+Any feedback you can give on it would be greatly appreciated